Perfect Instant Pot Black Eyed Peas (No Soaking!)

 About Black Eyed Peas

-Although called a pea, black eyed peas are actually a bean that originated in West Africa.
-Both peas and beans are in the legume family, and black eyed peas are an edible medium-sized bean that has been cultivated in China and India since prehistoric times.
+Although called a pea, black-eyed peas are actually beans that originated in West Africa.
+Both peas and beans are in the legume family, and black-eyed peas are edible medium-sized beans that have been cultivated in China and India since prehistoric times.
 Nowadays, they are cultivated around the world.

 Ingredients Needed